-The opposing party will be notified if an appeal has been filed.
-In some situations, both parties may file an appeal.
-In this situation, the appellate administrator will consider and review both appeals together.
-Any nonappealing party will have seven (7) days from the notification of an appeal to submit a written statement.
+The opposing party or Appellee will be notified in writing if an appeal has been filed, and provided a copy of the appeal.
+In some situations, both parties may file an appeal and the Appeals Officer will consider and review both appeals together.